jwoglom/dm2nsc/README.md

 Data conversion tool for uploading Diabetes-M log data to Nightscout.

-update and rename `secret.py-example` to `secret.py`, and then click deploy to heroku
+click deploy to heroku and add requiered config